lkcozy/code-notes/README.md

   - [The Psychology of Money by Morgan Housel: Summary & Notes](https://www.grahammann.net/book-notes/the-psychology-of-money-morgan-housel)
 - Writer
   - [10 Step Guide to Clearer Thinking Through Essay Writing](https://medium.com/practicecomesfirst/dr-jordan-b-petersons-10-step-guide-to-clearer-thinking-through-essay-writing-1ab79a94937)
+- Researcher
+  - [Writing a Scientific Manuscript](https://butlerscicomm.com/writing-your-scientific-manuscript/#introduction): introduce the important basics that will help you structure and start writing your scientific paper.
+  - [The Most Common Habits from more than 200 English Papers written by Graduate Chinese Engineering Students](https://papertalks.org/p/resources/Academic/EnglishWritingSkills/MostCommonEnglishWritingHabitsOfChinese.pdf): an individual guide to editing technical papers.
 - GISer
   - [Bibliometric Analysis of OGC Specifications between 1994 and 2020 Based on Web of Science (WoS)](https://www.mdpi.com/2220-9964/11/4/251)
 - Developer